Shrinkage through multiple identifiability: Point consistency

 \section{Point consistency}

-{The working model assumes $\operatorname{Cov}(\hat\psi_j,\hat\psi_k)=0$ for $j\neq k$, which is generally false since the estimators are evaluated on a common sample and are therefore correlated.
-We first establish the convergence of the heterogeneity estimator under the working model and then show that the empirical Bayes point estimator remains consistent for $\psi^*$ despite the misspecification of the nuisance covariance structure.}
+Let us first establish the convergence of the heterogeneity estimator under the working model and then show that the EB point estimator remains consistent for $\psi^*$ despite the misspecification originated from the working independence device.